-Effective December 31, 2015 public schools must charge all eligible Veterans who have been out of the military for less than 3 years, and their dependents who are using transferred benefits the resident tuition rate.
+Public schools must charge all eligible Veterans who have been out of the military for less than 3 years, their dependents who are using transferred benefits, and dependents using the transferred benefits of active duty members the resident tuition rate.

 If you are attending a private college or university that is more expensive than the annual cap you may be eligible for extra payment under the Yellow Ribbon program.

 To qualify to receive the Yellow Ribbon benefits you must meet the following criteria: